Greg Caldwell Scholarship for International Students

 Caldwell remains involved in Lewis & Clark campus events and enjoys hearing from alumni.
 He may be contacted by email at: email@example.com or on Facebook.

 In 2008 the Lewis & Clark Alumni Association in Seoul, Korea made a sizeable contribution to the College in Caldwell’s name, marking the initial start of the scholarship fund.
 When Caldwell retired in May 2011, the College used the occasion to begin a fundraising campaign to endow the fund.

 Over the years, friends from around the world have donated to the fund which currently tops $200,000 (as of January 2013).

 The first recipient of the Greg Caldwell Scholarship was named in the fall of 2012 and it has been supporting a deserving student each year since.

-2012-13: Hawi Abbajobir, 2015.
+2012-15: Hawi Abbajobir, 2015.
 Hawi is a TCK (Third-Culture-Kid) and a Davis United World College Scholar.
 She was born in Ethiopia, but grew up in Germany.
-She plans to major in economics or international affairs.
+She majored in economics and served as president of ISLC.